diazridzky/Fatal-Police-Shootings-in-the-US/README.md

 * Body Camera

 # Data Cleaning
-After importing the data, I needed to clean it up then made the following changes and created the following variables:
+After importing the data, I needed to clean it up by filling null values with 'Unspecified' and then made the following changes:
-* Filled null values with 'Unspecified' except age
 * Transformed the gender and race into their real names instead of letters
 * Parsed the month and year out of date then made new columns for them
 * Grouped the age column then made a new column named generation